Top divers join perilous mission to recover Italian tourists’ remains from Maldives sea cave

 “He was one of the most senior divers, which shows just how challenging this dive is,” Shareef said.

+Authorities believe military diver Mahudhee, a member of the national defense force, died from decompression sickness – caused by a rapid decrease in pressure that surrounds you, of either air or water.

+Decompression sickness is most common in scuba or deep-sea divers, but can also happen during high-altitude or unpressurized air travel, according to Harvard Health.

-Each rescue dive is limited to around three hours due to oxygen and decompression requirements, Shareef said.
+Each dive in Maldives recovery mission is limited to around three hours due to oxygen and decompression requirements, Shareef said.

+“You have to be an expert for this level of diving,” he added.

 During Saturday’s recovery operation, two divers marked the cave entrance by shooting a balloon up to the water’s surface.
-This allowed remaining crew to swim directly toward it and maximize their time inside.
+This allowed other crew to swim directly toward it and maximize their time inside.

-“You have to be an expert for this level of diving,” he added.

-Before resurfacing, the divers must stay in shallow water to decompress after ascending from the cave’s depths.
+Before resurfacing, divers must stay in shallow water to decompress after ascending from the cave’s depths.

 Authorities believe Mahudhee, a member of the national defense force, died from complications during this process.